Macri-man/2DGame/README.md

 This level is a further extension to the previous level with more turrets and and spikes.

 ## Level 5
+This level is more fast paced with the player at an increased speed to allow the player a more intense experience with the obstacle being more of the turrets.
+Also, the climbing wall in introduced in the beginning where the player has to select the fist before climbing.

 ## Level 6
+This level is a continuation of level 5 with more climbing and more turret obstacles.

 ## Level 7

-This level is a introduces the two different enemies.
-There is the first obstacle a turret which the player already knows.
-Then introduces one shuriken enemy.
-Then the next obstacle is a chasing enemy.
-Then the player is meet with more turrets.
-Then another enemy.
-Then a log obstacle.
-Then reaching the fourth checkpoint the player has an option to choose two different paths.
-The paths that is lower should be harder and is a shortcut with a secret path at the end.
-The upper is easier but has more obstacles.
+This level introduces the two different enemies.
+There is the first obstacle is already familiar with the turrets.
+The next obstacle is one shuriken enemy.
+After the shuriken enemy there is a chasing enemy.
+This is to gradually introduce new opponents to the player.
+When the player reaches the fourth checkpoint, they have an option to choose two different paths.
+The paths that is lower should be harder and is a shortcut with a secret path at the end to get to the finish.
+The upper path is easier but has more obstacles.
 The idea is to give player choice to the game and experiment with more complex layouts.

 ## Level 8